Best things to do in Japan

 When it comes to searching for things to do in Tokyo, the options are endless!
 Every imaginable urban adventure is found in Tokyo, from luxury shopping and Michelin-starred restaurants (the city has more three-star restaurants than anywhere else in the world) to capsule hotels and vending machines serving up hot noodles.

+If you’re wondering what to do in Tokyo, you’ll be overjoyed with the great number of options.
 If it’s culture and education that you’re after, then it’s time to head north to Ueno.
 If you happen to be around in early April then you won’t want to miss Ueno Park’s cherry blossoms, which line the street leading towards the Tokyo National Museum in spectacular fashion.
 The museum is well worth a visit with its collection of artefacts from Japan’s rich history, including samurai swords and beautifully embroidered kimonos.
-Visitors are required to leave bags in a secure locker at the entrance whilst exploring the museum.

 Not far east of Ueno, just across the Sumida River, is the Ryogoku Kokugikan stadium, the ultimate place to catch a legendary sumo tournament.
 There’s only one catch: it has to be sumo season!
 Tournaments run for two weeks at a time in January, May and September.
 For the full schedule, and plenty more sumo-related information, visit the sumo website.

 When it comes to shopping in Japan, Tokyo really has it all.
 Even if shopping at Hugo Boss isn’t on the cards, an hour spent meandering the boulevard of Omotesando in the affluent Aoyama shopping district of Tokyo will reveal a street-long showcase of luxury merchandising, contemporary architectural marvels and fantastic people-watching.

 Directly adjacent to the high-end glamour of Aoyama is the younger, cooler Harajuku district, a name that shot to international acclaim in early 2000 with the release of pop singer Gwen Stefani’s song “Harajuku Girls”.
 Here, experimental street fashion rules, and colour-clashes, quirky vintage and cosplay (costume play) are the order of the day.